 One caveat?
 Google now has infinite scrolling on mobile search returns.
 That “page 2” return is only found on desktop searches now.

 Solopreneur E’s Online Brand: Case Study 5

 Online Brand Problem

 Solopreneur E is a life coach and psychic who doesn’t want to be found online.
 She states she works with abused women and being found online could compromise her own and her client’s safety.

 Yelp places her on the internet with her credentials and the wrong street address and incorrect phone number.
 She asks them to remove her.
 Yelp requests the life coach’s real address and phone number.
 She refuses, and sends in NBC Channel 5 News investigates.
 “No help from Yelp,” the network reports—although Yelp does remove the incorrect information.

 Online Branding Solution

-Perhaps with the privacy storm swirling around Facebook, the transparency tide will begin to shift.
-However, I believe the internet is here to stay. . . and so is transparency.
+Perhaps with the privacy storm that swirled around Facebook, the transparency tide will begin to shift.
+However, we believe the internet is here to stay. . . and so is transparency.
 How do we unring the bell or untell secrets?